willisguo14/sorting-algorithm-visualizer/README.md

-This project provides a visualization of common sorting algorithms like merge sort.
+This project provides a visualization of common sorting algorithms (e.g. merge sort)